noodlecollie/v2mp/V2MP.md

 * If a mailbox is readable, this means that there is at least one byte of message data ready to be consumed by the program.
 * If a mailbox is writeable, this means that there is at least one byte of free space available to be written to by the program.
 * If a mailbox is unavailable, this means that it is neither readable nor writeable.
+An unavailable mailbox may not be read from or written to by a program, or an [`IDO`](#faults) fault will be raised.

-In addition to being either readable or writeable, a port's mailbox may at the same time be "busy".
-If the mailbox is busy, this means that an indirect data transfer is taking place, either writing bytes to the mailbox, or reading bytes from it.
+If a port's mailbox is readable or writeable, it may at the same time be either "busy" or "ready".

+* If the mailbox is busy, this means that an indirect data transfer is taking place, either writing bytes to the mailbox, or reading bytes from it.
 A mailbox may not change state between being readable, writeable, or unavailable while it is busy - any existing data transfer must first be completed.

-If a port's mailbox is busy, no new data transfers of any kind may be initiated by the program.
-If a data transfer is attempted to or from a port while its mailbox is busy, an [`IDO`](#faults) fault will be raised.
+No new data transfers to or from the mailbox may be initiated by the program while the mailbox is busy, or an [`IDO`](#faults) fault will be raised.

-Note that although more than one data transfer may not occur at the same time on the same port, concurrent data transfers may be performed on independent ports.

-### Relevant Instructions

-The [`DPQ`](#h-device-port-query-dpq) and [`DPO`](#h-device-port-operation-dpo) instructions are used to respectively query a device port's state, and to perform an operation on a device port.
+* If the mailbox is ready, this means that no indirect data transfer is taking place.
+A new data transfer may be initiated either to read from the mailbox or to write to it, depending on its readable or writeable state.

+It should be noted that the mailbox for any disconnected port is implicitly unavailable.
+If a port's mailbox is unavailable, the mailbox is also implicitly busy.

 ### Relevant Instructions